Phong-Kaster/Realtime-Messenger-Application/README.md

 Note: I am just kidding.
 It's just my own application.
 # [**The reason why I write**](#the-reason-why-i-write-)
-When I make a start , I have been just a third-year student in [Posts and Telecommunications Institute of Technology HCM Branch](https://en.wikipedia.org/wiki/Posts_and_Telecommunications_Institute_of_Technology,_Ho_Chi_Minh_City).So I am hungry for a challenge , I want to learn & build some thing usefully .
+When I make a start, I have been just a third-year student in [Posts and Telecommunications Institute of Technology HCM Branch](https://en.wikipedia.org/wiki/Posts_and_Telecommunications_Institute_of_Technology,_Ho_Chi_Minh_City).
+So I am hungry for a challenge, I want to learn & build some thing usefully.
 In addition , it can make employer impressive,so on 😎😋
 # [**Architecture**](#architecture)

 What type of architecture have I used ?
-I have written this application following **Model-View-Controller** architecture
+I have written this application following **Model-View-Controller** architecture.
+It's said to be a dependable architecture.
+Who doesn't know this popular one ?😵

 # [**Installation**](#installation)
-In folder `public/bower_components` contains third-party libraries.They have the same feature like `node_modules` so that I do not want to commit them to Github.
+In folder `public/bower_components` contains third-party libraries.
+They have the same feature like `node_modules` so that I do not want to commit them to Github.
 To address the problem , [Bower](https://bower.io/#getting-started) was used to managing these libraries.

 We have 2 important bower file:

-**bowerrc** : it tell our PC where our libraries will be stored.There I choose `public` folder to store them.You can decide where the files will be stored after finishing process
+**bowerrc** : it tell our PC where our libraries will be stored.
+There I choose `public` folder to store them.
+You can decide where the files will be stored after finishing process

        {
               "directory": "public/"
        }

-**bower.json** : configuration file include many valuable information and what URL we have to download ? .This code below tell the application where to retrieve these files.You can push them to your github and replace the link below with your GitHub link
+**bower.json** : configuration file include many valuable information and what URL we have to download ? .This code below tell the application where to retrieve these files.
+You can push them to your github and replace the link below with your GitHub link

        "dependencies":
        {